 Clearing up your backyard of feces every day can also go a long way to keeping their environment clean and virus free.
 It is also worth trying to minimize your dog’s exposure to relatively unhygienic environments.
 Try not to let them roll around in dog poo at the public park and stop them rustling around in trash bins!

 All of these measures offer a short-term preventative solution.
 They are not wholly effective, but they can substantially reduce the chances of your dog catching a virus in the first place.

 Boost Their Immune System

 Zones of rapidly dividing cells, hematopoietic progenitor cells, and a whole host of other cells can all be susceptible to attack when a virus takes place.
 Your dog’s body will then have to work double time to keep that virus at bay.
 To do that, it relies on its immune system, which acts as the body’s defense.

-To prevent viruses developing then, you can take steps to bolster his immune system.
-The first thing to do is to look at his diet.
+To prevent viruses from developing, you can take steps to bolster your pup's immune system.
+The first thing to do is to look at their diet.
 Your dog needs essential nutrients to maintain a strong immune system.
-So ensure you feed your dog fresh fruit and veg and lean meats, and stay away from starchy foods.
+Feed your dog fresh fruit, veggies, and lean meats in addition to their high-quality commercial diet, and stay away from starchy foods.
 This will give your dog a strong, effective immune system.

 Importance of Prevention

 There are serious benefits to be gained from preventing your dog from contracting viruses.
 Many viruses can kill, so prevention can save your dog’s life!
 At the least, taking the right steps could help prevent serious illnesses that could leave your dog with crippling permanent problems.